DHI-Roma/gregorovius-api/README.md

 ### Manifest sections

+Currently the manifest file is tailored for eXist-db and uses XPath expressions to determine what data needs to queried.

 #### Collection path
-You can provide a path to the eXist collection of your project, to limit the spectrum of queries to that collection, e. g.
+You can provide a path to the eXist collection at the root of your project, to limit the spectrum of queries to that collection, e. g.

 ```yaml
 collection: /db/projects/gregorovius/data
 ```

 #### XSLT option
-If you need an XSLT transformation method for your XML endpoints, you can switch the XSLT option to `True`.
+If you want to allow XSLT (1.0) transformations for your XML endpoints, you can set the XSLT option to `True`.
 XSLT is disabled by default.

 ```yaml
 xslt: True
 ```

+When using the XSLT transformation feature, please note that the stylesheets processed by the app are restricted for security reasons: The body of an XSLT request must contain a stylesheet stripped of its root node.

 #### Entity definition

-Under an `entities:` block you define the items which will become your API endpoints.
-For instance, let's say we need letters and persons:
+Under the `entities:` block you define the items which will become your API endpoints.
+For instance, let's say we need two endpoints, letters and persons:

 ```yaml
 entities: